Ukraine warns of 'nuclear terrorism' after strike near plant

 “What they seem to be doing each time is to try to cut off the power to the reactor,” she said.
 “It’s a very clumsy way to do it, because how accurate are these missiles?”

+Power is needed to run pumps that circulate cooling water to the reactors, preventing overheating and — in a worst-case scenario — a radiation-spewing nuclear fuel meltdown.

 Other recent Russian strikes on Ukrainian infrastructure targeted power plants in the north and a dam in the south.
-They came in the wake of a sweeping Ukrainian counterattack in the country’s east reclaimed Russia-occupied territory in the Kharkiv region and broke what had largely become a stalemate in the war.
+They came in response to a sweeping Ukrainian counterattack in the country’s east that reclaimed Russia-occupied territory in the Kharkiv region and broke what had largely become a stalemate in the war.

-The Ukrainian successes — Russia’s biggest defeat since its forces were repelled from around Kyiv in the invasion’s opening stage — have fueled rare public criticism in Russia and added to military and diplomatic pressure piling up for Putin.
+The Ukrainian successes — Russia’s biggest defeat since its forces were repelled from around Kyiv in the invasion’s opening stage — have fueled rare public criticism in Russia and added to the military and diplomatic pressure on Putin.

-Nationalist critics of the Kremlin have questioned why Moscow failed to plunge Ukraine into darkness by hitting all of its major nuclear power plants.
+The Kremlin’s nationalist critics have questioned why Moscow failed to plunge Ukraine into darkness by hitting all of its major nuclear power plants.

 In other developments:

-— Ukraine has claimed taking a village in the Russian-occupied area of Ukraine’s Luhansk region.
-Ukrainian military official Serhiy Haidai said Ukrainian forces had retaken Bilogorivka.
-There was no immediate acknowledgement by Russia of the claimed capture by Ukraine.
+— Ukraine claimed it recaptured a village in the Russian-occupied area of Ukraine’s Luhansk region.
+Luhansk Gov. Serhiy Haidai said Ukrainian forces had retaken Bilogorivka.
+Russia didn’t acknowledge the claim.

-— The Supreme Court in the Russian-controlled region convicted a former interpreter for the Organization for Security and Cooperation in Europe of high treason Monday.
-Maxim Petrov, a Luhansk resident who translated for an OSCE monitoring mission, was sentenced him to 13 years in prison.
+— The Supreme Court in the Russian-controlled region of Luhansk convicted a former interpreter for the Organization for Security and Cooperation in Europe and another person whose duties were not specified of high treason Monday.
+Both were sentenced to 13 years in prison.

+—The Baltic nations of Estonia, Latvia and Lithuania closed their borders Monday to most Russian citizens in response to domestic support in Russia for the war in Ukraine.
+Under the coordinated travel ban, Russians wishing to travel to the Baltic countries or Poland for tourism or business, sports or cultural purposes will not be allowed in even if they hold valid visas for the European Union’s checks-free Schengen Area.

 — Iconic Russian singer Alla Pugacheva used her famous voice to question the war.
 In an Instagram post Sunday, she described Russia as “a pariah” and said its soldiers were dying for “illusory goals.”